 Reasonable force may be used by SLT or staff with Restraint training in the event of a violent outburst which threatens the safety of children, staff or others.
 The child should be removed from class and taken to the Headteacher's office.
 It may be necessary to remove the rest of the class to a safe place until the situation is diffused.

 It is important that staff remain calm and allow the pupil time to calm down.

-It is important that staff remain calm and allow the pupil time to calm down Parents must always be informed.
+Parents will be informed.